gvwilson/thirdbit/src/fiction/in-heck/index.md

 There was no telling when she would actually need it.

 Mouse led her to a building as gray and nondescript as any of the others.
-Its single door slid open as she appraoched.
+Its single door slid open as she approached.
 Inside was a room not much larger than the cart that had brought her to Heck.
 Panels in the ceiling cast a cold white light on gray walls and a matching floor.
 A rectangular slab at right angles to the door looked enough like a bench